Ask the Experts: How to save energy when you are starting seeds at home

 Starting seeds indoors is a great way to maximize your garden’s productivity during the summer and satisfy that early-spring urge to play in the dirt.
-It’s also cost effective – seeds are significantly less expensive than individual plants.
-It might even be a great activity to work with kids on while you’re at home during the COVID-19 Stay at Home order.
+It can also be cost-effective – seeds are significantly less expensive than individual plants.
+Maximizing efficiency in your seed-starting set-up will help you save money while keeping your seedlings happy.

 At Efficiency Vermont, in addition to energy experts, we have a few gardening pros in our midst!
-Senior Energy Consultant MJ Poynter is also a Master Gardener and Lauren Morlino, Emerging Technologies and Services Manager, manages the indoor agriculture work for Efficiency Vermont.
-We sat down (virtually!) with MJ and Lauren to gather some tips and tricks they recommend for getting your garden going this year.
+Senior Energy Consultant MJ Poynter is also a Master Gardener, and Energy Consultant Jill O’Connor, an energy consultant for indoor agriculture work for Efficiency Vermont.
+We sat down with MJ and Jill to gather some tips and tricks they recommend for getting your garden going this year.

 MJ: It depends on where you live.
 Even though Vermont isn’t that big, we still have a number of different plant hardiness zones.
 UVM Extension has done the work for us with a helpful resource library.
 You can check what zone your garden is in, then check the planting schedule for Zones 3-4 or Zones 4-5.